 You can’t control a lot (the weather, the traffic, who your parents are) but you can control your level of fear and worry in the world.
 Worry is a wasted emotion.
 Maturity is replacing worrying with planning – “I’m worried I will lose my job, so I will get busy networking now!” – or a plain refusal to let your mental noise run your life.

-For this reason I think meditation and maturity have an incredible connection.
+For this reason I think meditation and emotional maturity have an incredible connection.

 7. You have zero appetite for conflict